wobsoriano/numix/docs/docs/introduction.md

 ## What is Numix?

-Numix provides you with server side scripts inside your Nuxt pages, which will be transformed to a virtual module and called inside an [h3 event handler](https://github.com/unjs/h3).
+Numix provides you with server side scripts inside your Nuxt pages, which will be transformed to a virtual module and called inside an [Nitro handler](https://nitro.unjs.io/guide/introduction/routing).
 Loader functions and actions similar to Remix.

 ## How does it work?